AnchorCoder/a2oj-Ladders/README.md

-This repository contains all ladders(HTML files) of a2oj website, both ratingwise and divisionwise
+This repository contains all ladders(HTML files) of a2oj website, both ratingwise and divisionwise.
+The ID number in the a2oj ladders.html will be the ladder number.